MaxHalford/eaopt/docs/evolution-models.md

 | Mutation rate   | Optional |

-## Island ring
+## Ring model

-In the island ring model, each individual crosses over with its neighbor in a one-directional ring topology.
+In the ring model, each individual crosses over with its neighbor in a one-directional ring topology.
 One of the individuals out of offsprings or the original individual is selected to replace the original individual.
 Formally, an individual at position $i$ will crossover with it's neighbour at position $i+1$ and generates 2 offsprings.
 The last individual is connected to the first individual.

 ### Diagram